OGNIMOHUB

 4.1.2.
 Agents

-In addition to individual user requirements for the agent's principal, Ognimohub will collect:
+All individual user requirements for the agent's principal.

 4.1.3.
 Merchants